Freshwater Angelfish: The Varieties, and What They All Need

 Are they beginner-friendly?

-Yes—most Pterophyllum (especially Silver/Marble) suit attentive beginners with an adequately tall tank and stable water.
-Altum angelfish are better for experienced keepers.
+Yes — most Pterophyllum (especially Silver and Marble) suit attentive beginners with an adequately tall tank and stable water.
+Altum angelfish are better suited to experienced keepers.